 \subsection{Reduction of the proof of Theorem~\ref{thm:MainThm} and Corollary~\ref{cor:InfiniteTimeBlowUp}}

 For the proof of Theorem~\ref{thm:MainThm}, we follow a general strategy of the backward construction with modulation analysis.
-By a limiting argument, the construction of the desired blow-up solution $u(t)$ reduces to the construction of a sequence of solutions $u^{(\tau)}(t)$ on some time interval $[t_{0}^{\ast},\tau]$ for all small $\tau<0$ which follow the blow-up regime uniformly in $\tau$.
+By a limiting argument, the construction of the desired blow-up solution $u(t)$ reduces to the construction of a sequence of solutions $u^{(\tau)}(t)$ on some time interval $[t_{0}^{\ast},\tau]$ for all small $\tau<0$ that follow the blow-up regime uniformly in $\tau$.

-To analyze each $u^{(\tau)}=u$ (we suppress the dependence on $\tau$ at this moment), we prescribe a suitable initial data at time $t=\tau$ and evolve it backwards in time.
+To analyze each $u^{(\tau)}=u$ (we suppress the dependence on $\tau$ at this moment), we prescribe suitable initial data at time $t=\tau$ and evolve it backward in time.
 We then introduce a scaling parameter $\lmb(t)$, phase parameter $\gmm(t)$, and a small remainder term $\eps(t)$ to decompose $u(t)$ in the form

 where $z(t)$ is the approximate radiation in Proposition~\ref{prop:ApprxRadiation} and $\gmm_{z}(t)$ is the extra phase correction defined by \eqref{eq:Def-tht_z}, so that the dynamics of $u(t)$ can be read off from those of $\lmb(t)$, $\gmm(t)$, and $\eps(t)$.
 Note that $\gmm_{z}(t)$ captures the extra phase rotation caused by the nonlocal interaction between $Q_{\lmb(t),\gmm(t)}$ and $z(t)$ through $A_{t}[u]$, which was observed in \cite{KimKwon2019arXiv}.